 It creates memorable experiences, strengthens customer relationships, and encourages social sharing, leading to higher brand loyalty and sales.

-Nike builds running communities, interactive stores, and digital experiences to engage customers beyond just selling products.
+Nike experiential marketing includes building running communities, interactive stores, and digital experiences to engage customers beyond just selling products.

-Apple uses hands-on store experiences, free workshops, and exclusive product launches to keep customers engaged and loyal.
+Apple experiential marketing includes hands-on store experiences, free workshops, and exclusive product launches to keep customers engaged and loyal.

 Small businesses can create pop-up events, interactive social media content, and personalized shopping experiences to engage customers.